drzoidberg/yt_spring-boot-for-beginners/notes.md

 - I've created the project with its initial state, which was a simple hello world that was somewhat coupled.
 So, my main goal is to decouple it.
 - Instead of creating the instance in the controller, I've created a service layer, and I've created an interface for it, and a concrete class that implements it.
 I've also created a bean for the service layer, and I've injected it in the controller.
 - I left one of the services as a bean, and the others one as a component, just to see the difference between them
+- Keep in mind that if you use the @Component/@Service annotation, no this specific case, you need to trace the interface in the controller, and not the concrete class, because the interface is the one that is being injected, and not the concrete class.
+- That will reveal you the components the interface needs to be implemented by.
+Those will be the ones that will be annotated with @Component/@Service, and if there are more than one annotated with @Component/@Service at compilation time, you'll get an error, because the framework won't know which one to inject.